In This Article

 Back to blog

-What Are Proxies Used For: Most Common Proxy Use Cases
+What Are Proxies Used For?
+8 Common Proxy Use Cases

 Milena Popova

 Using an IP address different from your own is a good idea for several reasons.
-Proxy servers give the user more control over internet access.
-Namely, they let you choose how much information websites and services can gather about you.
+Proxy servers give users greater control over internet access, enabling more efficient web scraping, ad verification, price monitoring, and other use cases.

 Web Scraping